 What is the Stress Test?

-Banks have demonstrated reluctance to have to submit to these tests each year.
-Indeed, there are significant compliance costs – in the billions of dollars – for banks to submit and comply with stress test hurdles each year.
+As one can imagine, stress tests aren’t popular among the major financial institutions.
+For starters, they face significant compliance costs – in the billions of dollars – to submit and comply with stress test hurdles each year.
 Moreover, banks have widely stated that the Federal Reserve is risking choking economic growth with over-regulation.
 However, at the same time, banks have also acknowledged they are in much better financial condition than at any point since the financial crisis due to the stress tests.

 Positive Results Allow for Increased Capital Returns

 The results of the stress tests enabled Citigroup to immediately double its quarterly dividend to 32 cents per common share.
 The bank also announced a common stock repurchase program worth up to $15.6 billion, surpassing its 2015 buyback of $15 billion.